Street furniture shapes the image of our cities and contributes significantly to the quality of life.

 It can make an important contribution to climate adaptation and the sustainability of our cities.

 Through intelligent design and the use of innovative technologies, they can become green oases and meeting places that make life in the city more liveable.
+The green roof of a bus stop also serves as a reservoir during heavy rainfall.

 Here in the design, 3000 liters of rainwater can also be temporarily stored in the water tank serving as a bench, which can then be returned to the green roof during longer periods of drought.